vicmcl/ml-laptime/README.md

 ## Acknowledgments

-Special thanks to theOehrly for providing access to historical race data and telemetry information with their FastF1 API.
+Special thanks to [theOehrly](https://github.com/theOehrly) for providing access to historical race data and telemetry information with their FastF1 API.

----

-This repository is perfect for F1 enthusiasts, data scientists, and machine learning practitioners interested in applying advanced predictive modeling techniques to motorsport analytics.